Understand your needs

 Make sure you activate 2-factor authentication (2FA).
 With 2FA, you will need a password as well as a unique code sent to your phone to access your account.
 It adds an extra step to your login process; however, that means that it will make it twice as hard to break into your Gmail account.

-If you click on a suspicious link or a spoofed URL sent to your email address, there’s a high chance that your device will get infected with malware.
+If you click on a suspicious link or open a malicious attachment sent to your email address, there’s a high chance that your device or your Gmail app will get infected with malware.
 However, it’s easy to learn to recognize phishing attempts and identify which email attachments are generally safe to open.

-Your email security depends on the security of your device.
+Sometimes, the security of your Gmail app depends on the security of your device.
 Make sure to update your operating system and your browser regularly.
 The latest updates usually patch vulnerabilities hackers can use to break into your device.

-Keep an eye on your Gmail for suspicious activities, as well as what devices logged into it and where.
+For better Gmail security, keep an eye on your Gmail account for suspicious activities, as well as what devices are logged into it and where.
 Sometimes, hackers will secretly leech your information without leaving clear signs that someone has access to your account.
 Follow these steps regularly to check whether your Gmail hasn’t been hacked.